natepecota/code-blog/README.md

 Assignments 3/4/5:

 Attributions: Brook was kind enough to put up the class code for us to use to get our blogs current with where we should be through assignment 5.
 I used it because I had gotten behind and he suggested we use it so we can better focus on the assignments going forward.
 A big thanks to Brook for doing that, it helped me a lot.

+Assignments 6/7:

+Attributions: Between provided lecture code and my own coding attempts (some of which are commented out) I believe this fulfills most of the MVP requirements for assignments 6 and 7.